andrey-helldar/easy-diffusion-ui-samplers-generator/README.md

 * `--fix-faces` - Enable fix incorrect faces and eyes via GFPGANv1.3.
 It's a boolean.
 * `--path` - Path to save the generated samples.
 By default, in the `./build` subfolder inside the current directory.
 * `--seed` - Seed ID of an early generated image.
+* `--output-format` - Sets the file export format: jpeg or png.
+By default, jpeg.
+* `--output-quality` - Specifies the percentage quality of the output image.
+By default, 75.

 ### Sampler generation for one model